Actusis-Nricul/helobro2/README.md

 - Some projects are Windows-specific (Snake Game, Startup Launcher)
 - Game modding files require additional frameworks and setup
-- All projects are experimental and educational in nature
+- All projects are experimental and harmless

 ---